-D2.2 - Human Comfort and Wellbeing Indicators Elicitation is structured as follows:
+D2.7 - Human Comfort and Wellbeing Indicators Elicitation is structured as follows:

-- Chapter 2 provides a clear overview of the dynamic metrics, indicators and comfort profiles to be extracted, that will be further utilised to monitor the building's comfort performance. - Chapter 3 describes the domains of indoor environmental quality addressed within D^2EPC and provides insights on the hybrid methodology proposed within T2.2 for the comfort profile extraction based both on dynamic (pilot IoT data) and static (building code boundaries) elements. - Chapter 4 concerns the finalised selection of the thermal, visual and I.A.Q. indicators based on environmental parameters and reporting methodologies obtained by the literature (the complete list of KPIs is provided in the Annex of the deliverable) - Chapter 5 gives an overview of the personalised comfort profiling engine and its integration in the D^2EPC system architecture and, lastly, sheds light on the modern clustering algorithm integrated in the engine to extract comfort boundaries based on user previous behaviour.
+- Chapter 2 provides a clear overview of the dynamic metrics, indicators and comfort profiles to be extracted and utilised to monitor the building's comfort performance. - Chapter 3 describes the domains of indoor environmental quality addressed within D^2EPC and provides insights on the hybrid methodology proposed within T2.2 for the comfort profile extraction based both on dynamic (pilot IoT data) and static (building code boundaries) elements. - Chapter 4 concerns the finalised selection of the thermal, visual and I.A.Q. indicators based on environmental parameters and reporting methodologies obtained by the literature (the complete list of KPIs is provided in the Annex of the deliverable) - Chapter 5 gives an overview of the personalised comfort profiling engine and its integration in the D^2EPC system architecture and, lastly, sheds light on the modern clustering algorithm integrated in the engine to extract comfort boundaries based on user previous behaviour. - Chapter 6 includes the validation of the HC&W framework presenting the calculations of the performance indicators and inference on the results. - •